Tasting Poland

 Ryba po grecku • Polish 'Greek fish' / Greek-style fish

-Polish Greek-style fish is one of a completely marvelous originally Polish food which, as a traditional food in many Polish families, is a sure hit on the Christmas Eve table.
+Polish Greek-style fish is one of a completely marvelous originally Polish dish which, as a tradition in many Polish families, is a sure hit on the Christmas Eve table.
 It is ethnically Polish and to spite the name of this dish, Greeks do not have a slightest inkling about it.
-Completely nobody in Poland was able to explain to me whence this name had come.
-Maybe several dozen years ago a Pole who hit an idea of Greek-style fish recipe wanted to grant it a bit of exoticness and nobleness?
-Anyway, the name is common.
+Nobody in Poland has ever been able to explain to me whence the name of the dish.
+Maybe several years ago a Pole had the idea of Greek-style fish recipe, and wanted to make it sound exotic and noble?
+Anyway, this is the most commo name for this dish.

-What is interesting, the Polish Greek-style fish is eaten cold although it is not a rule.
-This Polish food is made of fish filets fried in a coating.
+What is interesting, the Polish Greek-style fish is often eaten cold, although this is not a rule.
+This Polish dish is made from fish filets fried in a coating.
 Next, fish is being arranged in a bowl together with a special, red-colored blend made from boiled vegetables.
 What we have got here is parsley, celery, onion, tomato concentrate, as well as some seasoning.
-But the main ingredient, a highlight is a carrot.
+But the main ingredient, a highlight is carrot.
 This unique Polish food is slightly sweet and quite aromatic.

 Kotlet de volaille • Chicken de volaille / Cutlet de volaille

 Polish cutlet de volaille is a rolled chicken or turkey breast, fastened together with skewers and fried in a 'golden' coating.
-A word 'volaille' is from French and means 'poultry'.
+The word 'volaille' is French and it means 'poultry'.
 Inside this Polish food you can find some tidbits.
-Classically Polish chicken de volaille is filled with butter or herbal butter mixed with a garlic and parsley.
-However, most oftentimes de volaille is stuffed with chopped up and stir-fried mushrooms, rolled up slices of a hard cheese or stewed leaves of spinach.
+Classically Polish volaille is filled with butter or herbal butter mixed with garlic and parsley.
+However, oftentimes volaille is stuffed with chopped up and stir-fried mushrooms, rolled up slices of hard cheese or stewed leaves of spinach.
 This tasty Polish first course is served with vegetables and chips / boiled potatoes.

 Karp smazony • Fried carp

 Fried carp is one of national Polish foods, eaten only once a year - during the Christmas Eve supper.
-Depending on local and family traditions carp is fried in a coating or without it.
-Some superstitious Poles believe that carp brings luck.
+Depending on local and family traditions, carp is fried in a coating or without.
+More superstitious Poles believe that carp brings luck.
 For example, you can put a scale of the carp into your wallet.
-As a consequence, in the following year the best of luck in business matters is guaranteed.
+As a consequence, in the next year, you will have the best of luck in business.

-Generally speaking, in western countries a carp is believed to be an inedible fish.
+Generally speaking, in Western countries carp is believed to be an inedible fish.
 Well, there is some truth in it.
-Nevertheless in Poland carps is bred in special conditions, thanks to which the taste of the fish should not be sludgy and its meat should not stink.
-So believe me that this festive fish is really nice when purchased at a reliable source.
-Moreover, before a carp is being faced with a dramatic end of its existence, the fish is kept in clean water for few days.
+Nevertheless, in Poland carp is bred in special conditions, thanks to which the taste of the fish should not be sludgy and its meat should not stink.
+So, believe me that this festive fish is really nice when purchased from a reliable source.
+Moreover, before carp is being faced with a dramatic end of its existence, the fish is kept in clean water for few days.
 Some Polish people regard the fried carp as a real delicacy.
 It looks like the tradition of carp eating does not weaken with time.
-Not a bit!:)
+Not a bit! :)

 Karp po zydowsku • Jewish-style carp / Jewish jellied carp

 Jewish-style jellied carp comes from the Jewish cuisine.
 What is interesting in Poland this food is usually eaten on occasion of the Christmas.
 Actually, Catholic-type Christmas does not obviously exist in Judaism.
-Jewish-style carp is a slightly sweet food made from carp grinded with challah, raisins, almonds and onion.
-Most oftentimes pieces of Jewish-style carp are arranged in a serving plate and poured over with an aspic.
+Jewish-style carp is a slightly sweet food made from carp ground with challah, raisins, almonds and onion.
+Often, pieces of Jewish-style carp are arranged on a serving plate and poured over with an aspic.

 Sandacz po polsku • Polish-style pikeperch

 Polish-style pikeperch (zander) is a great and quite simple food.
 The pikeperch is cooked in a vegetable broth, poured with molten butter and sprinkled with a diced hard-boiled egg and some parsley leaves.
-In some recipes the Polish-style pikeperch is poured with a sauce made from the cream, horseradish, diced hard-boiled eggs and parsley leaves.
-In my humble opinion this one tastes even better.
+In some recipes, the Polish-style pikeperch is poured with a sauce made from cream, horseradish, diced hard-boiled eggs and parsley leaves.
+In my humble opinion, this one tastes even better.

 Gulasz • Goulash

 Goulash is a dense, Hungarian/Balkan sauce.
-In Poland goulash is known and popular for ages.
-Sometimes Polish People call it fairly gulasz wegierski what means 'hungarian goulash'.
+In Poland, goulash has been popular for ages.
+Sometimes Polish People call it fairly gulasz wegierski, which means 'Hungarian goulash'.
 Polish goulash is made from beef, red bell pepper, tomatoes and onions.
 Garlic, chili pepper, marjoram, salt and black pepper are used as spices.
-Goulash is thinned with a vegetable broth or some wine.
-This food is usually dished up with Silesian dumplings, groats or potato pancakes (see placek po zbojnicku).
+Goulash is thinned with a vegetable broth or wine.
+This food is usually served with Silesian dumplings, groats or potato pancakes (see placek po zbojnicku).

 Knedle • Knedle - Polish dumplings

 Knedle are another kind of Polish dumplings.
 These are larger than pyzy.
 Knedle are usually served as a sweet first course.
 Traditional Polish sweet knedle are filled with plums, bilberries or with a poppy mass.
-As such this Polish food is then served poured with the sweet cream, fruit sauces, yoghurt, etc. There are also knedle filled with a forcemeat or even mushrooms.
+As such, this Polish food is then served poured with sweet cream, fruit sauces, yogurt, etc. There are also knedle filled with forcemeat or even mushrooms.

 Pierogi leniwe • Lazy pierogi

 Lazy pierogi is a food with quite the same shape like kopytka.
 But this is a totally different dish.
-This Polish dumplings are made from a curd cheese, eggs, flour and cooked in slightly salted water.
-Most oftentimes lazy pierogi are served with a whipped cream, sugar and cinnamon or spiced up with some butter and breadcrumbs.
-Because of its ingredients this Polish food is slightly sour what combined with sugar, constitutes a specific mix that might not be acceptable for everyone.
+These Polish dumplings are made from curd cheese, eggs, flour and cooked in slightly salted water.
+Lazy pierogi are often served with whipped cream, sugar and cinnamon or spiced up with some butter and breadcrumbs.
+Because of its ingredients, this Polish dish is slightly sour, and in combination with sugar, constitutes a specific mix that might not be liked by everyone.

 Fasolka po bretonsku • Breton beans

 Fasolka po bretonsku is a food made of beans stewed with meat in a tomato sauce.
-This delicious Polish food has some British origin and is very popular in Poland for decades.
-Apart from a white bean, less obvious ingredients of Polish Breton beans are: diced Polish sausage, bacon, large amounts of onion, tomato concentrate and some spices.
+This delicious Polish dish indeed has some British origin and has been very popular in Poland for decades.
+Apart from white beans, less obvious ingredients of the Polish Breton beans are: diced Polish sausage, bacon, large amounts of onion, tomato concentrate and some spices.
 This dish is easy to prepare and has a great taste.
-It requires, however, a prolonged cooking.
+It requires, however, prolonged cooking.

 Polish stewed beans, called 'Breton beans' or 'fasolka po bretonsku' in original